ianlewis/kay/docs/source/debugging.rst

 Using pdb
 =========

-You can also use pdf for debugging in dev environment.
+You can also use pdb for debugging in dev environment.
 If you invoke :func:`kay.utils.set_trace` anywhere on your code, the execution of your program will stop.
-You can see a pdf prompt on the console in which you invoked ``manage.py runserver``.
+You can see a pdb prompt on the console in which you invoked ``manage.py runserver``.

 For example, you can execute your program step by step with a command